doomsday-fragile/Churn-Reduction/README.md

 # Churn-Reduction
 Project on Python and R with a report.
-For insight on this project, please refer the report.
+For insight on this project, please refer the Churn Report file.